 When we start to have compassion for our bodies as they go through changes, we can take care of ourselves rather than beating ourselves up and forcing our bodies into a size and shape they’re not meant to be.

 Let’s discuss the BMI chart for a moment.
 The BMI chart is supposed to measure body fat based on your height and weight, and categorize people based on that equation.
-So, according to the chart, you’re either underweight, normal, overweight or obese.
+So, according to the chart, you’re either underweight, normal, overweight or ob***.

 Once we give up the pursuit of weight loss and start doing the actual healing that we need, our bodies will find a natural weight.
 Keep in mind that our natural weight may shift over time.

-Letting go of a goal weight allows us to tune in to what our body needs, respect and honor our body at its current stage, and find more contentment in our bodies.
+Letting go of weight loss allows us to tune in to what our body needs, respect and honor our body at its current stage, and find more contentment in our bodies.
 Letting go of a goal weight also allows us to live more and to stop being ruled by food rules and workout regimens.

 To find out more about my health coaching programs, click here.
 I’m a holistic health coach and an advocate of intuitive eating.
 My one-on-one coaching programs help you to make peace with food and your body, trust your body more, stop restricting, experience pleasure from food, move your body in ways that feel good, and learn how to nourish your body without focusing on weight loss.